RapidAPI/DevRel-Stack-Data/guides/posts/build-music-app/post.md

 The stack for our app is going to be as follows.
 I am going to use [Next.js](https://nextjs.org/) for the client-side of our app and [TailwindCSS](https://tailwindcss.com/) for styling it.

-Even if you don’t know about Next.js, being familiar with react will be enough for this guide.
+Even if you don’t know about Next.js, being familiar with React will be enough for this guide.
 Tailwind is a CSS framework that provides utility classes to use directly in the markup, saving time during the development process.

 ## Choosing The API